When to use these real estate email templates

 Hi [Name],

-If you need a contractor, lender, cleaner, or a quick second opinion on the market, reply here and I can point you in the right direction.
+If you ever need a contractor, lender, cleaner, or a second opinion on the market, I'm happy to point you in the right direction.

 Best,